 Minimum Viable Product Template

-We have prepared an awesome Minimum Viable Product Template for you to download for free.
+We have prepared an awesome MVP Template to download for free.
 It has many questions and useful tips for you to go through step-by-step.

 The bottom line: Nowadays it is almost unprecedented to release a product without an MVP.
-Examples of Minimum Viable Product from such giants as Spotify, Zappos, Dropbox, and Facebook show that even large companies can start their journeys to success with pretty limited products.
+Examples of MVPs from such giants as Spotify, Zappos, Dropbox, and Facebook show that even large companies can start their journeys to success with pretty limited products.

 And even though an MVP is a very popular concept, there are still many myths and misconceptions about it.